dmccreary/learn-langchain/docs/glossary.md

 #### Processing and P5.js
 Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
 P5.js is a JavaScript library that has the same goals, focusing on making coding accessible for artists, designers, educators, and beginners.
 Both Processing and P5.js are used to create graphics and interactive experiences.

+#### Responsive Design

+Techniques ensuring simulations and other user interfaces work well on various devices and screen sizes.

+#### Smart Board

+An interactive whiteboard, also known as an interactive board or smart board, is a large interactive display board in the form factor of a whiteboard.
+In many classrooms, an instructor can stand at the front of a classroom and move sliders below a simulation to control the simulation.

+For effective use of smart boards, we use a minimum text size of 16 for control labels and values.